solid-contrib/data-modules/admin/milestones.md

 See https://github.com/solid-contrib/data-modules#paradigms-covered for an explanation of "vanilla version".
 See https://github.com/solid-contrib/data-modules/issues/6 for more details about this milestone.

 ### M2.
-Addressbook module (first part) 2k
+Addressbook module core 2k
-First part (to be defined by @angelo-v) of the module for dealing with contacts and addressbooks.
+Core functionality for rdflib contacts module (address books and contacts).

 ### M3.
-Addressbook module (second part) 2k
+Addressbook module groups 2k
-Second part (to be defined by @angelo-v) of the module for dealing with contacts and addressbooks.
+Add group management

 ### M4.
-Addressbook module (first part) 2k
+Addressbook module completion 2k
-Last part (to be defined by @angelo-v) of the module for dealing with contacts and addressbooks.
+Type index support, optional features and work in developer feedback

 ### M5.
 Chat module 4k
 A module for reading and writing chat messages, compatible with both SolidOS LongChat and Liqid Chat.